AudriusButkevicius/lfufdcache/README.md

 fdcache-go
 ==========

-A LFU file descriptor cache
+A LFU file descriptor cache for concurrrent ReadAt calls

-Do not use, does not work, atleast on Windows.